 Computers are much smarter than us now.
 Using your first pet’s name followed by your year of birth stopped being sufficient as a password about a decade ago.
 There’s only way to really stay safe online these days: a password manager like 1Password.

 It’s 2018.
-If you’re still under the impression that putting a number at the end of your password, or switching Es for 3s or As for @s in your password, you’re probably very susceptible to having your passwords cracked.
+If you’re still under the impression that putting a number at the end of your password, or switching Es for 3s or As for @s in your password is the answer to password security, you’re probably very susceptible to having your passwords cracked.

 This is the age where computers are now able to guess 350 billion passwords a second.
 350 billion.
 Every.
 Single.
 Second.
 That means that if you have an eight-character password using only lowercase numbers and letters, a computer can guess every possible combination in about 8 seconds.

-And of course, there’s been enough high profile hacks in recent years that there’s databases full of login credentials for billions of accounts.
+And of course, there’s been enough high profile hacks in recent years (Target, Home Depot, TJ Maxx, Yahoo, LinkedIn, Equifax) that there are databases full of login credentials for billions of accounts.
 If you’ve used the same password on multiple websites and your login credentials have been uncovered on any single website, a would-be hacker potentially has access to all of your online accounts.